-Adopt or adapt the District Guidelines that are attached as schedule "B" to the District Policy.

-Rotarians and volunteers should know they have a legal, ethical and moral responsibility to report abuse and/or harassment to the appropriate authorities.

-Clubs should promote an attitude that reporting suspicions and/or taking action are the right things to do.
+- Adopt or adapt the District Guidelines that are attached as Schedule "A" to the District Policy. - Rotarians and Volunteers should know they have a legal, ethical and moral responsibility to report abuse and/or harassment to the appropriate authorities. - Rotary Clubs should promote an attitude that reporting suspicions and/or taking action are the right things to do.

 Individual Rotarians should not attempt to deal with a problem alone.
-For all Rotary programs, activities or events involving youth or vulnerable persons, the Club Protection Officer (or District Protection Officer if there is no Club Protection Officer) should be advised and reporting must adhere to the club or District Guidelines.
-In addition, for Youth Exchange all complaints, allegations or suspicions should be reported immediately to the student's Rotarian counsellor and they in turn must report to the District Protection Officer and District Youth Exchange Chair.
-If sexual abuse or sexual harassment is alleged against a Youth Exchange Student, the complaint must in addition be immediately reported to law enforcement authorities.
+For all Rotary Programs involving Youth or Vulnerable Persons, the Club Protection Officer (or District Youth and Vulnerable Persons Protection Officer if there is no Club Protection Officer) should be advised and reporting must adhere to the Rotary Club or District Guidelines.
+In addition, for Youth Exchange, all complaints, allegations or suspicions should be reported immediately to the student's Rotarian Counselor and they in turn must report to the District Youth and Vulnerable Persons Protection Officer and District Youth Exchange Chair.
+If Sexual abuse or Sexual harassment is alleged against a Youth Exchange Program Participant, the complaint must in addition be immediately reported to law enforcement authorities.